Focus on Academics

 Economic hardships can make things difficult for our families.
-If your family is in need, please do not hesitate to call Mike Allen, our Youth Services Center coordinator, or Ms. Williams, our social worker, at 381-3297.
+If your family is in need, please do not hesitate to call Roxanne Brown, our Youth Services Center coordinator, or Ms. Williams, our social worker, at 381-3297.

 All participating students must have a sports physical before tryouts. | KHSAA forms

-Individual teachers hold thier own tutoring hours.
+Individual teachers hold their own tutoring hours.
 Extended School Services (ESS) are also available.
-The Lexington Public Library offers some free homework help.
-Tutor.com also has a paid service.
+The Lexington Public Library offers a free homework help program as well.

 With the enhanced version of MetaMetrics’ popular Math@Home utility, families have easier access to a growing number of mathematical materials and activities that support the lessons you’re teaching in school.
 By entering the child’s grade and Quantile® measure from his or her Kentucky Core Content Test score report, parents can then select the child’s textbook to find ability-appropriate, family-friendly resources, like games, books, worksheets and websites that will provide the child with extra help on the skills and concepts covered in any textbook lesson.
 You can access Math@Home resources.
 If you do not know your child’s KPREP score from last year, please call 381-3288 and ask for your child’s counselor.

 Please log in to your Kroger account, and look for Bryan Station Middle School.
 Our number is RU369 and then enroll.